nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list guests
-2. GuestList shows a list of guests
+2. GuestBook shows a list of guests
 3. User requests to delete a specific guest in the list
 4. GuestBook deletes the guest